vramana/cherow/packages/cherow/README.md

 None of these parsers would fare any chance against the official Test262 suite, and most fail a substantial number of them.

-We figured we could *try* do better. *We* are used in plural form because Cherow is developed by a main developer and two others "*behind the scene*" that contributes with their knowledge whenever it's necessary.
+We figured we could *try* do better. *We* are used in plural form because Cherow is developed by a main developer and two others "*behind the scenes*" that contributes with their knowledge whenever it's necessary.

-## Benchmatk
+## Benchmark

 ![](./media/benchmark.png)